 For rubble-mound breakwaters, failures are generally caused by wave action or geotechnical factors, such as erosion, slope failure, and bearing failure.
 These failure mechanisms are often exacerbated by subsurface water loads.
-In consideration of these failure modes, the following evaluations will be performed for River Barrier:
+In consideration of these failure modes, the following evaluations will be performed for the Barrier:

 - Riprap armor size and thickness calculations

 - Material selection for the Barrier bedding, based on:

-- internal erosion assessment
+- o internal erosion assessment

-- filter layer design
+- o filter layer design

 - Slope stability of the Barrier, including:

-- global stability of side slopes
+- o global stability of side slopes

-- veneer stability (sliding) between the bedding material and isolation layers, as needed
+- o veneer stability (sliding) between the bedding material and isolation layers, as needed

 - Bearing stability considerations, including:

-- potential for toe erosion
+- o potential for toe erosion

 - o settlement of the bearing materials

 Additional details for the design evaluations are provided below.
 In accordance with USACE guidance for breakwaters and levees, seismic loading will not be considered (USACE 1993, 2000).
+Erosion modeling, using Delft3D or similar model, may be performed as an alternative or complimentary method to the riprap armor design evaluation described below and for evaluating barrier dimensions.